wikimedia/wikimedia-fundraising-crm/sites/default/civicrm/extensions/org.wikimedia.dedupetools/Readme.md

  or last name field.
  - The Initials resolver.
 This addresses the situation where it can determine the Initial is in the first or last name field.
+ - The silly names resolver.
+The ensures that a number in a name field or a known 'silly' name does not block a merge (currently 'first', 'last' & 'blah').
+ - The preferred contact field resolver.
+This allows you set fields as being 'use whatever my preferred contact uses'.
+ Preferred contact is determined by a setting - current options are most recently created, least recently created, most recently modified, least recently modified, most recent donor, most prolific donor.

-- merge conflicts api - does anaylsis on current conflicted merges to look for patterns.
+- merge conflicts api - does analysis on current conflicted merges to look for patterns.

 **Note**